pangeo-data/pangeo-cloud-federation/README.md

 Once you have a cluster created, you can begin customizing the configuration.

 * Create a fork of this repository in GitHub.
 (Note: the default branch is staging)
-* Rename the deployments/example.pangeo.io directory to your desired name
+* Copy the deployments/example.pangeo.io directory to your desired name
-  * `git mv example.pangeo.io newname.pangeo.io`
+  * `cp -r example.pangeo.io newname.pangeo.io`
 * Regenerate the git-crypt key.
 This will be used to encrypt the secrets that are used for your deployment.
   * `git crypt init`